justcallme-tchi/hardware-security-learning-journey/README.md

 ---

-*This repository represents my journey from hardware security novice to expert, documenting every step of the learning process.*
+*This repository represents my journey from hardware security novice to expert, documenting every step of the learning process!*